 What does all of this mean?
 Demand is waning, as signaled by a surge in sales incentives by automakers that includes longer-term loans.
 Automakers spent an average of $3,110 on incentives per vehicle last month, 14 percent more than a year earlier, according to Autodata.

 Overall, brisk SUV and truck sales just managed to offset falling car sales.
-Some automakers had to raise the discounts on cars, or sell more to rental companies.
+Some automakers had to raise the discounts on cars, or sell more to rental companies which are perhaps why more people are enjoying 4×4 hire or services similar.
 That trend could result in better deals for car buyers in coming months.

 Despite the overall easing in sales growth, Ford, Honda, Fiat Chrysler, Nissan, Hyundai and General Motors all reported increases, largely fueled by sales in SUVs and trucks.